joelanman/joelanman.com/posts/govuk-prototype-kit-data.md

     var id = request.params.id
 ```

-We get the id for the application from the path. `:id` means 'store whatever comes here as a parameter.
+We get the id for the application from the path. `:id` means 'store whatever comes here as a parameter'.

 ```javascript
 var data = request.session.data